ElmoreV/TaskPlanner_javareact/Erger.md

 - :yellow_heart: Not being able to collapse or fold all the topics with one button: 2m
 - :yellow_heart: When showing only uncompleted/repeated tasks: minimize/remove/concatenate topics that are irrelevant/empty - 2m
 - :blue_heart: In the weekly view: hide completed tasks is always unchecked - 2m
-- Not being able to see statistics of the topic in the topic view - 2m
+- :yellow_heart: Not being able to see statistics of the topic in the topic view - 2m
 - :blue_heart: Ability to hide planned items - 2m
+- :purple_heart: There is no way to create a task and it's subtasks.
+Topics shouldn't be supertasks. - 3m
+- :purple_heart: There is no way to have a planned task (3x sport in a week) and complete it partially - 2m
+	+ e.g. sport_1 is completed, sport_2 missed deadline, sport_3 scheduled - 2m
+- :blue_heart: Filtering is not available when in the middle of a large list - 2m
+- :heart: Do not know which Tasks are Blocked by other people- 2m
-- The weely view doesn't show all the topics of the task at hand: 1m
+- :yellow_heart: The weely view doesn't show all the topics of the task at hand: 1m
 - :blue_heart: Not being able to see what is scheduled and what not in the topic view - 1m
 - :blue_heart: Not being able to show repeated and completed tasks: 1m
 - :orange_heart: Not being able to search for a task (search bar) - 1m
 - :yellow_heart: After folding/unfolding, the mouse is not over the same topic anymore: 1m
-- :heart: Do not know which Tasks are Blocked by other people- 1m
-- :heart: It does not feel right to Complete or Delete tasks that are just impossible (due to not necessary, deadline, no resources, etc.) - 1m
-- :heart: There is no way to create a task and it's subtasks.
-Topics shouldn't be supertasks. - 2m

 ## Modifying information